Find Affordable College Courses

 Waltham, MA

-Brandeis University did quite well in this year’s ranking of the most popular places for anthropology students to get a doctor’s degree.
-It came in at #6 on the list.
-Located in the city of Waltham, Brandeis is a private not-for-profit college with a medium-sized student population.
+Brandeis University landed the #6 spot in the 2023 rankings for the most popular doctor’s degree anthropology programs.
+Located in the small city of Waltham, Brandeis is a private not-for-profit school with a medium-sized student population.

 Of the 3 students majoring in anthropology at Brandeis, 33% are male and 67% are female.